 My tremor is worse with intentional movement than at rest, and people often notice this when I am paying for things in shops.
-Clerks may come out with a condescending “take your time” or a concerned “are you ok?”
-If I’m at a coffeeshop and carrying a wobbly mug to my seat, this will sometimes elicit comments.
+Store clerks may come out with a condescending “take your time” or a concerned “are you ok?”
+If I’m at a coffee shop and carrying a wobbly mug to my seat, this will sometimes elicit comments.
 I’m not sure why it’s anyone’s business, but it makes me feel very conspicuous.

 I think sometimes prescribers fall into the trap of thinking that a medication is a good choice because it works in terms of what’s easier for them.
 And of course, they’re the prescriber and they know best 🙄.
 Not good enough.
 Each of us deserves to be on the most effective medication regimen possible with the lowest side effect burden possible.

 What’s your experience been with side effects?
 Has the balance of pros and cons been difficult to establish?

 For more info and MH@H posts on psychiatric medications, visit the Psych Meds Made Simple page.
 There’s also a Psych Meds 101 series covering: